idlesign/django-yaturbo/docs/source/quickstart.rst

         https://docs.djangoproject.com/en/2.0/ref/contrib/syndication/
         """

+        turbo_sanitize = True  # Let's strip HTML tags unsupported by Turbo pages.

         def item_turbo(self, item):
             # By default Turbo contents is taken from `item_description`.
-            # Here we take turbo page contents from `turbo` attribute of an item.
+            # Here we take turbo page contents from `html` attribute of an item.
+            # Since we have `turbo_sanitize = True`, our HTML will be sanitized
+            # automatically.
             #
             # Take a note, that if we return falsy item would be considered
             # as not having turbo contents at all.
             #
-            return item.get('turbo', '')
+            return item.get('html', '')

            # You can also override other item_turbo_* family members.